View all web browser and mobile devices available in our cloud-based test lab.

 Shift left testing is the strategy of testing earlier in the cycle.
 It literally means shifting testing left to happen earlier in development.

-And while it is lauded for its many benefits to DevOps teams, in reality it has not been widely adopted.
+And while it is lauded for its many benefits to DevOps teams, in reality, it has not been widely adopted.
 Why not?

 We also spoke with testing and DevOps experts to understand why shift left testing is not taking hold and what it will take to implement.